 | Wind direction | 137° SE | 150° SE | Close agreement |

 Temperature remains reliable (+1.6°F).
 Humidity shows significant departure (−15.3%), likely due to the API grid cell averaging across elevations from the valley floor to the ridgeline.
-Station pressure divergence (14.3 mb) indicates the API’s elevation model does not match the actual station elevation.
+Station pressure divergence (14.3 mb) indicates the API's elevation model does not match the actual station elevation.
 Sea-level pressure agrees well (−0.9 mb), confirming the raw atmospheric data is sound — the elevation correction is where errors propagate.
-Wind direction agrees; magnitude does not.

 James San Jacinto Mountains Reserve (high elevation, extreme complexity):